yeyimilk/deep-learning-for-manatee-counting/DETAILS_README.md

   By running this command, it will calculate the distance among each of the images and the results are saved into a subfolder of the feature data folder, `$path_to$/feature_data/distance_results/distance.pickle`.

 * **Choose images**

 	As all the distances among all the images have been calculated, a threshold value can be used to determine weather images should be kept or not.

+	In our paper, the `threshold` value used to filter images is `2`.
+In order to make sure all different models are using the same data to train in same stage, we saved the filter results into 5 training json files and 5 testing json files.

+	// TODO.
+I lost the script for this step.
+However, I have uploaded the json files we used for this paper which should not block you to reprodue the results.

 ## Labeling Work